thrawn01/hubble/README.md

 *hubble* is an environment variable manager for tools like cinderclient, novaclient, swiftclient and swiftly that rely on environment variables for configuration.

+It is inspired by the most excellent supernova written by Major Haden (https://github.com/major/supernova/).
+Imagine hubble as supernova, but not just for nova

 # Installation
 ## GIT
 ```